idrmiller/PDM7/README.md

 - Instructors will encourage peer review of homework, (method TBD)
 - Feedback will be provide through Slack, in-class discussions, peer reviews, office hours, and one-on-one sceduled discussions.
 - Reading assignments will be assigned each week or for each class.
-- In an agile team fashion, we will have select a student conduct a 5 minute stand-up at the start of each class to provide updates on  Success, Roadblocks,  Lessons Learned, and Next steps.
+- Following agile methods, we will select a student at the beggining of the class to conduct a 5 minute stand-up to provide updates on their projects  Success, Roadblocks,  Lessons Learned, and Next steps.
 - The last 5 minutes of class will be dedicated to students completing the [Instructor Class Feedback Form](http://bit.ly/1J95D6p).

 ### PM Tool Kit